 After a thorough examination and x-rays, Dr. Thomas might recommend full-mouth reconstruction if most or all your teeth are affected by any of these conditions:

 - Damaged by trauma

 - Extensively damaged by medical conditions, genetics, or certain medications

 - Severely decayed

-If you have missing or damaged teeth, or if your gums, bite, and jaw aren’t healthy, the reduced function will affect you in other ways.
-In addition to transforming your smile, full-mouth reconstruction can eliminate or reduce symptoms associated with improper function, including:
+If you have missing or damaged teeth, if you have worn down your teeth, or if your gums, bite, and jaw aren’t healthy, the reduced function will affect you in other ways.
+In addition to giving you an attractive smile, full-mouth reconstruction can eliminate or reduce symptoms associated with improper function, including:

 Full-Mouth Reconstruction Treatment Options

 Several procedures might be required to restore or replace your teeth, improve the function of your mouth, and give you a proportionate smile that’s in harmony with your facial features.
 You might need one or more of the following: